Rohan5manza/LLM-powered-Applications/README.md

 2. Working with vector databases for storing text embeddings
 3. Use of Langchain agent, tools, etc. (PS: langchain agent is deprecated for csv tasks, although the concept of agent is really good and clever, use csv loader function for future projects)
 4. Streamlit for frontend ( and deploying on Streamlit cloud if needed)

+Project potentially serves as a replacement to Serge(use of multiple HF model templates,etc), or even PrivateGPT.

 Future project directions:
 1. Youtube video transcripter